FumiyukiKato/HDPView/README.md

 **HDPView: Differentially Private Materialized View for Exploring High Dimensional Relational Data**

+How can we explore the unknown properties of high-dimensional sensitive relational data while preserving privacy?
+We study how to construct an explorable privacy-preserving materialized view under differential privacy.
+(Accepted at VLDB '22)

 ### Souce code Download
 ```
 $ git clone --recursive https://github.com/FumiyukiKato/HDPView.git